 If your load is moving through Canada, you’ll also need to observe provincial regulations for these loads.
 You’ll find links to information for Canadian commercial vehicle regulations on the Federal Highway Administration website.

 As you can see, transporting overweight and oversized machinery to, from, and around Alaska can get complicated—fast.
-It pays to work with an experienced trucking provider who can help you navigate these regulations.
+Partnering with an experienced Alaska trucking provider will help you stay compliant and avoid costly delays.
 Reach out to one of our experts if you need help moving an Alaska overweight or oversized load.

 Understanding Alaska Trucking Challenges